 What is the RGU: Nightline?

-RGU: Nightline is a student led, peer to peer listening service here to support fellow students in their time of need outside of university academic hours.
+RGU: Nightline is a student-led, peer-to-peer listening service here to support fellow students in their time of need outside of university academic hours.
 We are here to let you know that you are not alone if you are struggling and that it is okay to ask for help.

 What do we do?

-Our motto is “Here to listen, not lecture”; we do not advise or judge, we are simply here to provide a listening ear and support you through whatever you would like to talk about.
+Our motto is “Here to listen, not lecture”.
+We do not advise or judge, we are simply here to provide a listening ear and support you through whatever you would like to talk about.
 Our service is completely confidential and anonymous.
 Callers do not know the identity of listeners and vice-versa.Saoirse Brennan, RGU: Nightline Coordinator

 You can contact our service about anything that is on your mind, no matter how big or small it may seem.
-We can support you if you need information about support services within or external to the university, we can just chat with you if you need someone to talk to, and we are trained to help support you through more serious conversations if that is what you need.
+We can help you if you need information about support services within or external to the university, we can just chat with you if you need someone to talk to, and we are trained to help support you through more serious conversations if that is what you need.
 That is the beauty of having a Nightline, even if you do not feel able to speak to your friends or loved ones about what is on your mind, you have this support available to you.

 Sometimes it is easier to take that first step and to talk to a complete stranger rather than speaking to someone you know.
 For people feeling apprehensive about contacting us, our instant messaging service may be a less daunting option as a live chat over text offers you more time and privacy to think and gather your thoughts.
 Listeners will never rush you and will always give you space to talk to make sure that you feel heard and understood.